 In all types of EDS except the vascular type, the skin feels soft and stretchy - a bit like dough.
 It is also very easy to pull the skin upwards and away from the body - it appears to be very elastic.
 When you let go, the skin immediately returns to its normal position.

 The skin may also be very delicate so that it bruises and becomes injured easily.
 This is because blood vessels near to the skin surface may be very delicate and fragile and can be damaged easily.
 Problems with skin healing and excessive scarring may be a problem in some people.
 In the vascular type, the skin may look as if you can see through it (translucent) so that you can see blood vessels underneath the skin.

 Weakness of the muscles

-This may be noticed perhaps by difficulty walking, falling over frequently or because of problems controlling the movements of the body.
-In more severe cases, people may need a stick or a wheelchair to help them walk or get about.
+This may be noticed perhaps by difficulty with walking, falling over frequently or because of problems controlling the movements of the body.
+In more severe cases, people may need a stick or a wheelchair to help them walk or move about.
 Poor grip and difficulty writing may also be a problem for some people.
 Sometimes trouble with speaking can occur because the muscles that help the person to speak are weakened.